 Knowing how many servers you need for your restaurant can be tricky.
 It can depend on many factors that vary from restaurant to restaurant.
 Hire too few servers, and your customers and staff will suffer the consequences.
 Hire too many tipped employees, and they’ll be disappointed by the lack of tables they’re able to serve.
 Speaking of tables, you may be wondering how many tables a server can handle at one time.

-When evaluating how many servers you need to staff your restaurant, you will need to think about how many tables servers can handle.
-This may vary slightly depending on the individual server and their level of experience, but 4 to 5 tables at a time is an average number.
+When evaluating how many servers you need to staff your restaurant, you'll need to think about how many tables servers can handle.
+This may vary slightly depending on the individual server and their level of experience, but four to five tables at a time is an average number.
 This number can shift depending on the party sizes of the tables, as well.

-Most servers can manage about 4 tables at any given time during their shift.
-The number of customers may ebb and flow during the shift, but typically, each server should have about 4 tables when it’s steady.
+Most servers can manage about four tables at any given time during their shift.
+The number of customers may ebb and flow during the shift, but typically, each server should have about four tables when it’s steady.

 This ensures that servers have the chance to make enough money to make shifts worthwhile.
-Overstaffing servers can cause staff dissatisfaction due to a lack of income opportunities.
-That’s why it’s so important to get the ratio right for your restaurant.
+Overstaffing servers can cause staff dissatisfaction due to a lack of income opportunities, so it's important to get the ratio right for your restaurant.

-If you are a restaurant with 25 tables, you will probably want to have around 5 to 6 servers.
+If your restaurant has 25 tables, you'll probably want to have around five to six servers.

-This would mean if your restaurant was operating steadily at full capacity, each server would have about 4 or 5 tables at a time, sticking with the optimal ratio.
+This would mean if your restaurant was operating steadily at full capacity, each server would have about four or five 5 tables at a time, sticking with the optimal ratio.

 25 tables / 5 servers ≈ 5 tables per server